 Drinks: The Strongest Part of the Menu

 Drinks are where Tim Hortons actually shines for vegetarians.
-Every brewed coffee, including Original Blend, Dark Roast, and Decaf, works, along with espresso, Americano, cold brew, and iced coffee.
+Every brewed coffee, including Original Blend, Dark Roast, and Decaf, works.
+So do espresso, Americano, cold brew, and iced coffee.
 Lattes, cappuccino, flat white, and mocha-style specialty drinks are all vegetarian, though they’re made with dairy by default.
-Teas, iced tea, lemonade, and the fruit Quenchers and Refreshers round out the menu.
+Hot tea, iced tea, lemonade, and the fruit Quenchers and Refreshers round out the menu.
+The US lineup is narrower than the one in Canada, but these core drinks carry over.

-If you want to skip dairy, Tim Hortons carries almond, coconut, and oat milk in the US.
-That means any coffee, espresso, Americano, cold brew, iced coffee, or latte can be made vegan just by swapping the milk.
-One thing to flag: French Vanilla and hot chocolate run on dairy-based powders, so those stay vegetarian but never vegan, no matter what milk you add.
+If you want to skip dairy, Tim Hortons carries non-dairy milk in almond, coconut, and oat.
+Almond milk is the most common pick.
+That means any coffee, espresso, Americano, cold brew, iced coffee, or latte can be made vegan just by swapping in a plant-based alternative.
+One thing to flag: French Vanilla and hot chocolate run on dairy-based powders, so those stay vegetarian but never vegan, no matter which milk you add.

 Bagels, Baked Goods, and Sides

 Bagels are your best solid food.
 Plain, 12-Grain, Blueberry, Cinnamon Raisin, Everything, Sesame, and pretzel-style bagels are all vegetarian, and most are vegan when you skip the butter and cream cheese.
-Top them with strawberry or raspberry jam, Concord grape jelly, or peanut butter to keep them plant-based.
-Cream cheese is vegetarian but not vegan.
+Classic toppings like strawberry or raspberry jam, Concord grape jelly, or peanut butter keep a plain bagel plant-based.
+Cream cheese is vegetarian but not vegan, so it’s the one topping vegans skip.

-The baked goods are where vegans hit a wall.
-Every donut, Timbit, muffin, fritter, Danish, cookie, and biscuit contains egg, dairy, or both.
-They’re fine for lacto-ovo vegetarians but off the table if you avoid all animal products.
-For sides, hash browns, potato wedges, and kettle-cooked potato chips are vegetarian, and oatmeal in Maple and Mixed Berry is both vegetarian and vegan-friendly where it’s offered.
-Avocado toast is a US-only option that’s vegan if you ask for no butter.
+The sweet baked goods are where vegans hit a wall.
+Every classic donut, Timbit, muffin, fritter, Danish, and biscuit contains egg, dairy, or both.
+The cookies are the same story, including the chocolate chunk, shortbread, oatmeal raisin, and double fudge.
+Filled donuts like Boston cream add a custard or cream filling, which keeps them vegetarian but never vegan.
+All of these menu items are fine for lacto-ovo vegetarians but off the table if you avoid animal products.
+For sides, hash browns, potato wedges, and kettle-cooked potato chips are vegetarian.
+A single hash brown fries in the same oil as the egg items, so vegans should note that.
+Oatmeal in Maple and Mixed Berry is both vegetarian and vegan-friendly where it’s offered, and avocado toast is a US-only option that’s vegan if you ask for no butter.

 Soup is hit or miss.
 The Hearty Vegetable Soup is the one flagged as vegan-friendly, while Broccoli Cheddar, Tomato, and Roasted Red Pepper & Gouda all contain dairy or cream.
 Recipes rotate by season and location, so confirm the broth isn’t chicken-based when you order.
 The US vegetable soup is generally reported meat-free, but no official US ingredient statement explicitly rules out a chicken base in every soup, so verify at the counter if you’re strict.

-A couple of cold items, the Garden Veggie Sandwich and the Greek Salad Wrap, show up in some menu guides, but availability is inconsistent across US locations.
+At lunch, most wraps and sandwiches are built around meat.
+A meatless lunch usually means asking for a no-meat build or sticking to soup and a bagel.
+Some US locations also carry grab-and-go salads, like a garden salad, which is vegetarian if you skip any meat topping and check the dressing.
+The Garden Veggie Sandwich and the Greek Salad Wrap show up in some menu guides, but availability is inconsistent across US locations.
 The Greek wrap also contains feta, so it’s vegetarian at best, not vegan.
 Treat both as “verify locally” rather than guaranteed.

 What’s Vegan at Tim Hortons?

 You can build a vegan order at Tim Hortons, but it leans heavily on drinks and a short list of sides.
 Start with any black coffee, espresso, Americano, cold brew, or iced coffee, or get a latte made with almond, coconut, or oat milk.
+Add a dairy-free syrup if you want it sweet.
 From there, your food picks are toasted bagels (Plain, 12-Grain, Blueberry, Cinnamon Raisin, Everything, Sesame, or pretzel-style) with jam, jelly, or peanut butter instead of cream cheese.
 Hash browns, potato wedges, kettle-cooked chips, oatmeal in Maple or Mixed Berry, avocado toast without butter, and the Hearty Vegetable Soup round out the list.
 Some fruit and lemonade Refreshers and Quenchers, like the lemonade and peach or strawberry-watermelon options, are dairy-free too.

-What to avoid is simpler: every donut, Timbit, muffin, and biscuit.
+What to avoid is simpler: every donut, Timbit, muffin, cookie, and biscuit.
 There are no vegan baked goods at Tim Hortons, full stop, because they all contain egg or dairy.
 Both Go Dairy Free and VeggL state this plainly.
-Skip the cream cheese, the dairy-based French Vanilla and hot chocolate powders, and anything with cheese.
+Skip the cream cheese, the dairy-based French Vanilla and hot chocolate powders, and anything with cheese, including the egg and cheese breakfast sandwiches.

 Special Dietary Requirements and Allergies